You think you’re hot in this summer heat? You should be a dog or a cat.

 If you suspect your pet is having a heat stroke, treatment should begin immediately:

-1. Cool it.
-Take your pet to a cooler place – in the shade or an air conditioned building to help her cool off.
-You can place your pet in a tub of cool water for up to two minutes or use a garden hose.
+1. Cool it. ake your pet to a cooler place – in the shade or an air conditioned building to help her cool off.
+Cool your dog slowly.
+Place cool, wet towels on the back of his neck, wet ear flaps and paws.
+You can even place your pet in a tub of cool water for up to two minutes or use a garden hose.
+Keep drinking water available, but don’t force him to drink.

 Warning: Avoid icy cold water.
 Super cold water can cause blood vessels to constrict, slowing down the cooling process.
 Monitor your pet’s rectal temperature – and stop the cooling once it reaches 103.
 Cooling too quickly could endanger your pet with hypothermia and shock.